10 Best Financial Magazines

 10. Motley Fool Stock Advisor

-Stock Advisor is the entry-level premium service for The Motley Fool.
-It costs $99 for your first year and $199 each renewal.
+Stock Advisor is The Motley Fool’s entry-level premium service.
+It costs $99 for the first year and $199 each renewal.
 There is a 30-day satisfaction guarantee.

 This premium product recommends US growth stocks from the major sectors.
-These recommendations tend to be the leaders in their industry and the advisory team believe their shares are currently worth holding for at least the next three years.
+These recommendations tend to be made by the leaders in their industry, and the advisory team believes their shares are currently worth holding for at least the next three years.

 You will receive exclusive market commentary about the stocks that the service covers.